khushboo28sahu/khushboo28sahu.github.io/README.md

    - Collected data from participants and analyzed data using Kaldi and Tensorflow.

 ## Projects
-**Title**: ***Drone Swarm Communication and co-ordination using RFD modem and 5G technology***
+**Title**: ***Drone Swarm Communication and Co-ordination Using 5G technology and RFD radio modem.***
 <p align="justify">
-This project focuses on the distributed communication amongst the swarm of drones for research and rescue purposes.
+  This project focuses on the distributed communications system amongst drone swarms for research and rescue purposes.
+  In this work, the telemetry data (e.g. text, video, etc.) is shared amongst the drone for real-time shape formation and with the ground control station's mission planner for tracking.
+It uses an RFD900x2 long-range radio modem and 5G dongles to transmit and receive the data.
 </p>
 ![Drone swarn communication](images/UAV swarms.jpg)